BobDeng1974/Otium/README.md

 Otium uses only FastDelegate as external library/header.

 ### Default manager implementations
 You can find managers in `Implementations` folder.
-At this moment only SDL is available.
 To use one of them, just **copy** the file to `Otium` folder and add it to the project.
 Yeah, that's all!
+Available implementations:
+* SDL - one of the best **DEFAULT** implementation, fully functional
+* SFML - buggy but works, without _scissor test_ and _prerender text_

 ### Your own manager implementation
 You can overload a IManager object to create your own implementation.